code-dot-org/code-dot-org/pegasus/emails/2015-02-24-houston-administrators.md

 - Open to all Houston ISD high school teachers & no cost to apply<br />
 [Sign up your school](https://code.org/educate/houston/)

-Please, share these opportunity with teachers in your district.
+Please, share this opportunity with teachers in your district.

 ### Why computer science?